-- The most common adverse reactions in treatment‐experienced pediatric patients (≥3%) were vomiting, abdominal pain, diarrhea, nausea, and dizziness.
+- The most common adverse reactions in treatment‐experienced paediatric patients (≥3%) were vomiting, abdominal pain, diarrhoea, nausea, and dizziness.

 Concomitant use of SELZENTRY and St. John's wort (Hypericum perforatum) or products containing St. John's wort is not recommended.

-SELZENTRY is not recommended in pediatric patients 2 years of age or older and weighing ≥10 kg receiving potent CYP3A inducers without a potent CYP3A inhibitor.
-Additionally, there are insufficient data to make a dosing recommendation for use of SELZENTRY in pediatric patients concomitantly receiving non‐interacting medications and weighing <30 kg.
+SELZENTRY is not recommended in paediatric patients 2 years of age or older and weighing ≥10 kg receiving potent CYP3A inducers without a potent CYP3A inhibitor.
+Additionally, there are insufficient data to make a dosing recommendation for use of SELZENTRY in paediatric patients concomitantly receiving non‐interacting medications and weighing <30 kg.